Technical SEO

 Once you have a list of gaps, the output is a prioritized content plan:

-- Missing service pages → build them, optimized for the specific service + city keyword
+• Missing owner-service pages → build them, optimized for the specific query

-- Missing geography pages → build neighbourhood or suburb-specific pages for high-search-volume areas
+• Missing geography pages → build dedicated city pages for the areas you manage

-- Missing informational content → build blog posts targeting the FAQ-format queries your competitors answer and you don’t
+• Missing informational content → build posts targeting the owner questions your competitors answer and you don’t

-Each piece of content you add closes one gap.
+Each piece of content closes one gap.
 The gaps don’t all close at once, but they close systematically if the work is sequenced correctly.

-The title tags and meta descriptions on each new page matter significantly at this stage — not just for click-through rate, but for telling Google precisely what query family each page targets.
-If you’re not sure how to write those effectively, the fundamentals are worth understanding.
+The title tags and meta descriptions on each new page matter significantly at this stage, not just for click-through rate, but for telling Google precisely what query each page targets.
+If you’re not sure how to write those, the fundamentals are worth understanding.
+And if the gap is that your city pages exist but the homepage outranks them, that’s covered in why you need a page for every city you serve.

 The mistake of chasing head terms first

-The most common error in local SEO keyword strategy is targeting the highest-volume, most competitive terms before establishing any organic footprint.
-A business with DR 0 and zero ranking pages will not rank for “Vancouver plumber” against incumbents with DR 25–40 and years of accumulated signals.
+The most common error in local SEO keyword strategy is targeting the highest-difficulty terms before establishing any organic footprint.
+A firm with a domain rating in the low single digits and few ranking pages will not rank for “property management vancouver” against incumbents with years of accumulated authority.

 The correct order is: identify the competitive landscape → find the low-competition, high-intent gaps → build content that wins those gaps → use the authority gained to compete for harder terms → repeat.

-This is slower than a business owner wants to hear, but it’s the only path that produces compounding results rather than a plateau at page 3 where no one clicks.
+This is slower than an owner wants to hear, but it’s the only path that produces compounding results rather than a plateau at page 3 where no one clicks.

-Keyword gap analysis is part of every free audit we run for Vancouver service businesses.
-We identify the top competitors, pull their keyword footprint, and show you the gaps worth closing first — with realistic timelines based on the actual competitive data, not estimates.
+Keyword gap analysis is part of every free audit we run for Metro Vancouver property managers.
+We identify the top competitors, pull their keyword footprint, and show you the gaps worth closing first, with realistic timelines based on the actual competitive data, not estimates.